Prepping on a Budget Really IS Possible

 Commercial survival foods are nice to have but costly and unnecessary.
 When starting, or on a limited budget, commercial survival foods may not be the best option.
-When buying food items that you normally eat, purchase extra.
-A few extra cans of food each week quickly multiplies into a large food stockpile.
-When using this method, it is important to eat and rotate what you buy.
+When buying food items that you usually eat, purchase extra.
+A few extra cans of food each week quickly multiply into a massive food stockpile.
+When using this method, it is essential to eat and rotate what you buy.
 Ideally, you should eat the items that are expiring the soonest.

 Water is one of life’s necessities.
 Therefore, you should try to save up as much as possible.
 By saving your used drink bottles, you can store up a decent amount of emergency water.
 Just make sure before filling the bottle that you thoroughly wash them.
 Once refilled, store the bottles in a dark place, such as a cupboard, closet, or basement.
 Water stored this way should be used, rotated and replaced every six months.
 You should also consider buying water filters, which will be needed should you exhaust your water supply.
 The water filter will aid with the removal of impurities and bacteria if you must refill your water from a questionable source.

-When it comes to shelter, there are many options.
-The first option is where you live.
+When it comes to housing, there are many options.
+The first choice is where you live.
 Whenever the situation permits, remain in your home.
 You’re already paying for it, and this is where you are most comfortable and established, so take advantage of it.
-Next, you should have some sort of shelter ready, should you have to leave your home.
+Next, you should have some shelter ready, should you have to leave your home.
 This shelter can be your car, a tent, a tarp, etc. Ultimately, you’ll need something to keep you out of the elements and provide as much comfort as possible.
 Doing so can be done inexpensively, such as buying a $10 tarp rather than a $100 tent.

 In the event you lose power, you will need a dependable light source.
 The good news is that LED flashlights are now affordable and last longer than before.
 Remember, flashlights require a power source.
 So, don’t forget spare batteries, or buying flashlights that are powered by solar or other alternative means.